avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/ScyllaDB.md

 ## Configure and Run ScyllaDB
 This script tunes system settings and determines optimal configurations.

-### Run scylla_setup script
+### Running the scylla_setup Script
+To set up Scylla, execute the following command in your terminal:
     sudo scylla_setup

-  The script displays some information and then asks a question, for example:
-  Do you want to select the default (yes/no):

-  To choose the default (yes), just press 'Enter' without typing anything.
+#### Note:
+After the installation of Scylla, it is crucial to run the scylla_setup script.
+This script provides essential configuration options and displays information about your Scylla installation.

+Upon running the script, you may encounter a prompt with a question, such as:

 ![image](https://github.com/avengers-p7/Documentation/assets/156056709/9f9b14d4-ee03-49bb-8c6b-643125baaed9)